Skip to navigation Skip to content

 1

-Read the following information to the customer:
+Read the following script to the customer:

-'By increasing your CCS withholding percentage you understand that a lower amount of subsidy will paid directly to your child care provider and you will incur higher out-of-pocket fees.
+By increasing your CCS nominal withholding percentage you understand that a lower amount of subsidy will paid be directly to your child care provider and you will have higher out-of-pocket fees.
 You understand that amounts withheld will be used to reduce any overpayment you may receive during the financial year.
-You also understand that you cannot access any of the withheld amount until your payments are balanced at the end of the financial year and any amount remaining will be paid directly to you.'
+You also understand that you cannot access any of the withheld amount until your payments are balanced at the end of the financial year and any amount remaining will be paid directly to you.

 If the customer understands the impact and would like to proceed: